sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 ## Custom SQL Query
 Duration: 20

-Once we successfully configured User Attributes, we can use them in a Custom SQL dataset to provide security.
+Now that we successfully configured user attributes, we can use them in a Custom SQL dataset to provide security.

 This method can be used anywhere in the SQL statement for any user attribute.

 For example, it can be used to switch the database name, table name, in the select clause or where clause.

 For instance, assume that data for each customer is present in a separate schema.
 We can leverage Custom SQL to switch the schema based on the user.